 You can also put whatever clothes you were wearing during the inspection into a dryer and set it to the hottest setting and run it for at least 30 minutes just to be sure.

-If you suspect that bed bugs have hitched a ride back home with you after you get back from vacation (or any other time), call Croach® for expert bed bug and pest control!
+If you suspect that bed bugs have hitched a ride back home with you after you get back from vacation (or any other time), call Croach® to get rid of bed bugs in regions near Seattle, Portland, Spokane, and Denver.

 Free Pest Inspection